Guided Walking Groups

 Stepping Out in Stockton

-Stepping Out in Stockton have been delivering short guided walking groups for over 10 years.
-They offer a programme of free, local walks in Stockton-on-Tees, which take place every week throughout the year, with the exception of bank holidays and the week between Christmas and New Year.
+Stepping Out in Stockton has been delivering short guided walking groups for over 10 years.
+They offer a programme of free, local walks in Stockton-on-Tees, which take place every week throughout the year, except bank holidays and the week between Christmas and New Year.

 Billingham